Jozef Gabčík

-Jozef Gabčík (/sk/; 8 April 1912 – 18 June 1942) was a Slovak soldier in the Czechoslovak Army involved in the Operation Anthropoid, the assassination of acting Reichsprotektor (Realm-Protector) of the Protectorate of Bohemia and Moravia, SS-Obergruppenführer Reinhard Heydrich.
+Jozef Gabčík (/sk/; 8 April 1912 – 18 June 1942) was a Slovak soldier in the Czechoslovak Army involved in the Operation Anthropoid, the assassination of Reinhard Heydrich, the acting Reichsprotektor (Realm-Protector) of the Protectorate of Bohemia and Moravia, SS-Obergruppenführer.

 Life

 Youth

 Gabčík was born 1912 in Poluvsie, part of town Rajecké Teplice (Hungarian: Rajecfürdő), Trencsén County, Kingdom of Hungary (then part of Austria-Hungary, now in northwestern Slovakia).
 He learned to be a farrier, as well as a blacksmith.
 He was also taught clock making at the village of Kostelec nad Vltavou (in central Bohemia).
 He was taught by local master blacksmith J. Kunike.
 He lived with the Kunike family in their house of which still stands together with the outbuilding and yard which was used as a smithy.
 In 1927 the school records show that he attended school in business studies at village Kovářov near to Kostelec nad Vltavou.
 The building which housed the school is today the municipal office.
 (A marble plaque was erected in 2010, together with historical documents on the wall there – these documents were all placed there by the citizens of Kovářov.)

 In 1937, he began work at a military chemical plant in Žilina; after an accident, however, he was transferred to the gas storage facility (which belonged to the Czechoslovak army) in Trenčín.